Updated February 13, 2019.

 Sky Zone saw the backyard trampoline craze and took it to the next level, developing a kind of trampoline court where people could bounce for fun, competitions, and fitness (an hour of bouncing can burn up to 1,000 calories and uses all major muscle groups).
 The design is a feat of engineering and the company holds U.S. Patent #5,624,122 for its innovative design.
 The company’s second location became profitable in just six weeks, which is astounding.

-Like all trampoline parks, Sky Zone offers a huge array of programs and attractions, but by far it is best known for its Ultimate Dodgeball Championship, where dodgeball teams play on the trampoline court aiming for cash prizes.
-The eight teams who do the best split $50,000 in cash as follows: The 1st place team wins $20,000, 2nd place wins $10,000, 3rd and 4th places get $4,500 each, and 5th-8th places get $2,750 each.
-This year marks the seventh year of the competition.
+Like all trampoline parks, Sky Zone offers a huge array of programs and attractions, but it is best known for its Ultimate Dodgeball Championship, and 2019 will mark its eighth year of the competition where teams play on the trampoline court to win cash prizes.
+The eight teams who do the best split $50,000 in cash, with the 1st place team winning $20,000, 2nd place winning $10,000, 3rd and 4th places winning $4,500 each, and 5th-8th places getting $2,750 each.

-This franchise currently ranks #81 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2004 by Rick Platt in Las Vegas and franchising since 2009, the number of locations has expanded rapidly to the current total of 181, of which one is company-owned and 32 are located outside the U.S.
+This franchise currently ranks #195 on Entrepreneur magazine’s Franchise 500 list (last year it was #81).
+Founded in 2004 by Rick Platt in Las Vegas and franchising since 2009, the number of locations has expanded rapidly to the current total of 202, of which nine are company-owned and 43 are located outside the U.S.

-Urban Air Adventure Park also has a strong focus on kids, youth, and families and positions itself as more than just a trampoline park, calling itself a full-service family entertainment center.
-Birthday parties are an important offering at this chain, with a standard birthday package lasting two hours, or a Friday night Glow Party during which the lights are off; the lasers, strobes, and black lights are on, while the kids play glow-in-the-dark dodgeball and jump to their favorite songs.
+Urban Air Adventure Park has a strong focus on kids, youth, and families and positions itself as more than just a trampoline park by calling itself a full-service family entertainment center.
+Birthday parties are an important offering at this chain, with a standard birthday package lasting two hours, or a Friday night Glow Party during which the regular lights are off and lasers, strobes, and black lights are on, while the kids play glow-in-the-dark dodgeball and jump to their favorite songs.

 Some locations are incorporating an Indoor Skydiving attraction (a kind of vertical wind tunnel that keeps you suspended in mid-air) and/or an Indoor Sky Rider Coaster.
 While attractions vary by location, most will feature the following: trampoline freestyle open jump areas, the Apex (with trampolines on both the floor and walls), Runways (super-long trampolines great for gymnasts, tumblers, and cheerleaders), Dropzone (with giant air bag for soft landings), slam dunk track, trampoline dodgeball arenas, the Urban Warrior Obstacle Course, The TUBES indoor playground, The Warrior Battle Beam, climbing walls, indoor ropes course, and arcade.

-Founded in 2011 and franchising since 2014, the number of locations currently stands at 28, of which five are company-owned.
+This company currently ranks #97 on Entrepreneur magazine’s Franchise 500 list.
+Founded in 2011 and franchising since 2014, the number of locations currently stands at 51, of which five are company-owned and all are located in the U.S.

 4. Launch Trampoline Park

-Main areas at each location include the Main Court with wall-to-wall trampolines, the Kid’s Court for younger children under 42 inches tall, Dodgeball Courts that the company considers its main attraction, Slam Dunk Basketball, and a Foam Pit for spectacular jumps with soft landings.
-Also featured at each location are a Launch Café for food and drinks (and free WiFi) and the Launch Café for video gamers.
-Special attractions the company has developed include The Challenger obstacle course, Fury: A Laser Tag Experience, and a virtual reality experience called Paradox.
+Areas at each location include the Main Court with wall-to-wall trampolines, the Kid’s Court for younger children under 42 inches tall, Dodgeball Courts the company considers its main attraction, Slam Dunk Basketball, and a Foam Pit for spectacular jumps with soft landings.
+Also featured at each location are a Launch Café for food and drinks (including build-your-own Krave Pizza and free WiFi) and the Launch Arcade for video gamers.
+Special attractions the company has developed include The Challenger obstacle course, Fury: A Laser Tag Experience, a virtual reality experience called Paradox VR, and more.

-This franchise currently ranks #339 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2012 by retired New England Patriots cornerback Ty Law in Warwick, Rhode Island and franchising since 2013, the number of locations currently stands at 13, of which two are company-owned.
+This franchise currently ranks #248 on Entrepreneur magazine’s Franchise 500 list (a big jump from its ranking of #339 last year).
+Founded in 2012 by retired New England Patriots cornerback Ty Law in Warwick, Rhode Island and franchising since 2013, the number of locations currently stands at 19, of which two are company-owned and all are located in the U.S.

 5. Big Air Trampoline Park